 I Heart Regina 2010

 My spouse Wanda Schmöckel and I had watched the anthology film Paris, je’taime, which was part of a series of anthology films set in cities like New York and Berlin.
-We joked about doing something like that in Regina, and then realised it wasn’t bad idea.
+We joked about doing something like that in Regina, and then realised it wasn’t such a bad idea.
 We took the idea for a Regina-focused anthology film to the Saskatchewan Filmpool and they agreed to come on board with equipment and facilities support.
 SCN agreed to give us a pre-license broadcast fee, which meant we’d be able to supply filmmakers with gear and enough money to feed and transport their volunteer casts and crew.
 We gave the Filmpool ownership of the film.

 We started with a group of about 5 filmmakers in Regina that we knew, and from that group we developed a long list of potential directors, which had more than 40 names on it.
 In the end, the initial group voted on which filmmakers to invite onto the project.
 As much as possible we wanted the film to reflect the diversity of filmmakers in the city.